Zhang Lingfeng

-Zhang Lingfeng (张凌峰 (Zhāng Língfēng); born 28 February 1997) is a Chinese footballer who currently plays for Suzhou Dongwu in the China League One.
+Zhang Lingfeng (张凌峰 (Zhāng Língfēng); born 28 February 1997) is a Chinese footballer who plays for Ningbo FC in the China League One.

 Club career

-Zhang Lingfeng moved aboard following Chinese Football Association's 500.com Stars Project.
+Zhang Lingfeng moved abroad following Chinese Football Association's 500.com Stars Project.
 He joined Pombal, Real Massamá and Sporting CP's youth academy between 2011 and 2016.
 Zhang signed for Campeonato de Portugal side Torreense in July 2016.
 On 21 August 2016, he made his senior debut in a 1–1 home draw against Vilafranquense.
 He scored his first goal on 19 March 2017 in a 3–0 home victory over Louletano.
 Zhang made 28 league appearances and scored two goals for Torreense in his debut season.

 Zhang transferred to Chinese Super League side Jiangsu Suning on 28 February 2018.
 He made his debut for the club on 4 March 2018 in the first league match of the season against Guizhou Hengfeng with a 3–1 away win.

+On 2 July 2026, Zhang transferred to China League One side Ningbo FC.